Executive Summary:

 Nine trials aimed to investigate the effect of honey supplementation on obesity.
 Six of these trials were done on animals, and three were clinical trials.

 Some results indicated that honey, at the very least, did not cause additional weight gain.
 In many of these trials, though, the results showed that honey supported and increased weight loss.
-In particular, the specific bioactive nutrients, flavonoids, and polyphenols are suggested to enhance the metabolism of fat in the body—which, in turn, supports healthy weight loss.

-Honey Enhances the Metabolism by Reducing Inflammation
+Honey Helps Support the Metabolism by Reducing Inflammation

-Research indicates that the anti-inflammatory and antioxidant properties of the beneficial nutrients found in honey support regular blood sugar and cholesterol levels and regular fat metabolism.
-Altogether, they may maintain the health of the body, helping you thwart metabolic disorders—like metabolic syndrome that can lead to weight gain and other health concerns.
+Altogether, they may maintain the health of the body, helping you manage metabolic disorders—like metabolic syndrome that can lead to weight gain and other health concerns.

 Honey Helps Regulate Your Appetite